 Perform General Computer Maintenance

 A monthly Disk Cleanup and Disk Defragmenter are essential for keeping your bits in order.
 While performing general maintenance is important, performing a defrag too frequently will cause unnecessary stress on the hard drive that could result in failure.
 You’ll want to adjust that monthly schedule based on how you use your computer.
 Are you constantly creating and deleting large files?
 Are you constantly installing and uninstalling programs?
 Or do you mostly surf the web and check email?
 If you do the latter, you can decrease the disk cleanup and defrag to a quarterly schedule.
+Note: You will not need to defrag a solid state hard drive (SSD), but routine Disk Cleanup is still recommended.

 Here is an article on computer preventative maintenance that might help.